moj-analytical-services/mojrap/README.md

 You can also contribute by helping to improve the existing functions.
 If you find a bug, or think there is a better way of doing something, raise an [issue](https://github.com/moj-analytical-services/mojrap/issues) and/or open a [pull request](https://github.com/moj-analytical-services/mojrap/pulls) with your suggested solution.

+## mojverse

+This package is intended to sit within a tidyverse-style ecosystem of packages known as the `mojverse`, providing functions to assist with building a variety of elements/outputs that may sit in a Reproducible Analytical Pipeline.
+Below is an (incomplete) list of packages which will eventually be more formally included in the `mojverse`:

+* [mojspeakr](https://github.com/moj-analytical-services/mojspeakr): Formatting RMarkdown into govspeak for publishing on gov.uk
+* [mojchart](https://github.com/moj-analytical-services/mojchart): Formatting ggplot2 charts and applying MoJ corporate colours

 ## Other resources